silanglois/Process-SFG-data/README.md

 with matching.
 Your data will be processed and displayed in the newly appeared "Processed data" tab.

+Here are examples of some processed SFG spectra.
+Cosmic rays were still not fully cleaned in the first screenshot, but fully cleaned in the second.
 ![processed - not clean](/assets/processed-dirty.png)
 ![processed - clean](/assets/processed-clean.png)